Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 Earlier versions of Chain Core represented transactions with a static data structure, exposing the pieces of information needed to test the transaction’s validity.
 A separate set of validation rules could be applied to that information to get a true/false result.

-Under TxVM, these functions are combined in such a way that an executable program string is both the transaction’s representation and the proof of its validity.
-Executable program representing transaction is called [Transaction Witness](#transaction-witness), it contains all data and logic necessary to produce a finalized [Transaction](#transaction), including necessary signatures and range proofs.
+Under TxVM, these functions are combined in such a way that an executable program string both produces the transaction and proves its validity.
+The program, together with a version number and runlimit, is called the [Transaction Witness](#transaction-witness).
+It contains all data and logic required to produce a finalized [Transaction](#transaction), including necessary signatures and range proofs.

 When the virtual machine executes a TxVM program, it accumulates different types of data on different stacks.
 This data corresponds to the information exposed in earlier versions of the transaction data structure: inputs, outputs, time constraints, nonces, and so on.
 Under TxVM, that information is _only_ available as a result of executing the program, and the program only completes without error if the transaction is well-formed (i.e., its inputs and outputs balance, prevout control programs are correctly satisfied, etc).
 No separate validation steps are required.